Never turn up to a BBQ empty handed

 Booze is religion, and so is coffee

 Standing as ‘one of the world’s major quality wine and beer producing nations’, it’s easy to see why Aussies love their booze.
 But, no matter what people say, Aussies do not drink Fosters.
-Rather, there are plenty of locally brewed beers like Victoria Bitter (VB) or XXXX, so try one of them – otherwise, head to the numerous wine valleys across the country for some truly delectable wines.
-Not to mention, if you need a coffee to get through the day, Australia knows how to make a good coffee; after all, they did invent the Flat White.
+Rather, there are plenty of locally brewed beers like Victoria Bitter (VB) or XXXX, so try one of them – otherwise, head to the numerous wine valleys across the country for some truly delectable varieties.
+Not to mention, if you need a coffee to get through the day, Australia knows how to make a good cup; after all, they did invent the Flat White.

 Rentals are listed $ per week not month